phouse512/blog/_posts/2021-05-02-terraform-cloudfront-static-site.markdown

 "set-it and forget-it" than anything below.
 They can be automated as well, but I deemed it out of scope for this example.

-First, this tutorial assumes you have an existing Hosted zone created in Route53.
+First, this tutorial assumes you have an existing Hosted Zone created in Route53.
 For each unique domain you have, you'll need a hosted zone.
 You don't necessarily need to purchase a domain through AWS, but if you manage a domain through another domain provider like Namecheap, you'll have to configure their